reactphp/filesystem/README.md

 ReactFilesystem
 ===============

-React WIP for [EIO](http://php.net/eio), keep in mind that this can be very unstable at times and is not stable by a long shot.
+Filesystem WIP for [EIO](http://php.net/eio), keep in mind that this can be very unstable at times and is not stable by a long shot.

-## Goal ##

-The goal of this repo is to become `React\Filesystem`, hence the naming and namespaces.

 ## Examples ##